prathap937/jsplumb/etc/api/core.api.md

 // Warnings were encountered during analysis:
 //
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:108:5 - (ae-incompatible-release-tags) The symbol "applyType" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:109:5 - (ae-incompatible-release-tags) The symbol "applyBaseType" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:110:5 - (ae-incompatible-release-tags) The symbol "destroy" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:118:5 - (ae-incompatible-release-tags) The symbol "setVisible" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:130:5 - (ae-incompatible-release-tags) The symbol "addBaseClass" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:138:5 - (ae-incompatible-release-tags) The symbol "removeBaseClass" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:139:5 - (ae-incompatible-release-tags) The symbol "addClass" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:140:5 - (ae-incompatible-release-tags) The symbol "removeClass" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:146:5 - (ae-incompatible-release-tags) The symbol "showOverlays" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:152:5 - (ae-incompatible-release-tags) The symbol "hideOverlays" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:153:5 - (ae-incompatible-release-tags) The symbol "setPaintStyle" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:158:5 - (ae-incompatible-release-tags) The symbol "mergeParameters" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:174:5 - (ae-incompatible-release-tags) The symbol "getOverlay" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:180:5 - (ae-incompatible-release-tags) The symbol "hideOverlay" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:186:5 - (ae-incompatible-release-tags) The symbol "showOverlay" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:191:5 - (ae-incompatible-release-tags) The symbol "removeAllOverlays" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:204:5 - (ae-incompatible-release-tags) The symbol "removeOverlays" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:209:5 - (ae-incompatible-release-tags) The symbol "getLabel" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:219:5 - (ae-incompatible-release-tags) The symbol "setLabel" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:290:5 - (ae-incompatible-release-tags) The symbol "getData" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:296:5 - (ae-incompatible-release-tags) The symbol "setData" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:302:5 - (ae-incompatible-release-tags) The symbol "mergeData" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/component/component.d.ts:303:5 - (ae-incompatible-release-tags) The symbol "setAbsoluteOverlayPosition" is marked as @public, but its signature references "Component" which is marked as @internal
 // /Users/simon/programming/jsplumb/jsplumb/dist/core/types/connector/abstract-connector.d.ts:29:5 - (ae-incompatible-release-tags) The symbol "sourceInfo" is marked as @public, but its signature references "ViewportElement" which is marked as @internal
 // /Users/simon/programming/jsplumb/jsplumb/dist/core/types/connector/abstract-connector.d.ts:30:5 - (ae-incompatible-release-tags) The symbol "targetInfo" is marked as @public, but its signature references "ViewportElement" which is marked as @internal
 // /Users/simon/programming/jsplumb/jsplumb/dist/core/types/connector/connectors.d.ts:26:5 - (ae-incompatible-release-tags) The symbol "exportGeometry" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
 // /Users/simon/programming/jsplumb/jsplumb/dist/core/types/connector/connectors.d.ts:32:5 - (ae-incompatible-release-tags) The symbol "importGeometry" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
 // /Users/simon/programming/jsplumb/jsplumb/dist/core/types/connector/connectors.d.ts:82:5 - (ae-incompatible-release-tags) The symbol "setAnchorOrientation" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
 // /Users/simon/programming/jsplumb/jsplumb/dist/core/types/core.d.ts:68:5 - (ae-incompatible-release-tags) The symbol "viewportElement" is marked as @public, but its signature references "ViewportElement" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/factory/overlay-factory.d.ts:12:5 - (ae-incompatible-release-tags) The symbol "get" is marked as @public, but its signature references "Component" which is marked as @internal
-// /Users/simon/programming/jsplumb/jsplumb/dist/core/types/factory/overlay-factory.d.ts:15:5 - (ae-incompatible-release-tags) The symbol "draw" is marked as @public, but its signature references "Component" which is marked as @internal

 ```